Auto Transcript

 There’s nothing wrong with that.

-But you cross the line when in your heart you start to whisper to yourself, “Why does he get a house like that and I don’t?
+But you cross the line when in your heart you start to whisper to yourself, “Why does he get a house like that and I don’t?”

-And then you leave an opening for Satan who then uses that thought to turn your heart from loving your brother and rejoicing with him to resenting your brother and even hating him because he has something you don’t.
+And then you leave an opening for Satan, who then uses that thought to turn your heart from loving your brother and rejoicing with him to resenting your brother and even hating him because he has something you don’t.

 This is the lust of the eyes.
-And left unchecked, the lust of the eyes will actually remove from you the capability to love entire entirely altogether.
+And left unchecked, the lust of the eyes will actually remove from you the capability to love entirely altogether.

-you won’t be able to love anyone because in everybody’s life almost always you can find something to be jealous of.
+You won’t be able to love anyone because in everybody’s life, almost always, you can find something to be jealous of.
 The problem isn’t other people.
 The problem is your heart.

 And not only does this type of covetousness make you hate those you ought to love, it curses you to be forever discontent no matter how much God blesses you.